SaraMarie2502/sschaa-tswd-portfolio-templates/README.md

 <img src="Me.jpeg" width="200"/>

 # What I hope to learn
 All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:
+The following three aspects are the key aspects I am interested in:

 1. How to effectivelly use data to tell a story to convince problem to take action.
 2. How to sketch graphs and charts